Skip to main content

 (3) Capture Your First Deep Session Replay

-🔑 Pro tip: Platform Debugger also leverages OpenTelemetry - once you configure the integration, you can use it for both the debugger and the System Dashboard.
-However, please note that you'll need to incorporate the web library into your application (and enable the widget) in order to start recording debug sessions - this is included in the OpenTelementry set up.
+🔑 Pro tip: The Platform Debugger also leverages OpenTelemetry - once you configure the integration, you can use it for both the debugger and the System Dashboard.
+Instead of using the browser extension, you also have the options of incorporating the web library into your application (and enabling the widget) in order to start recording debug sessions - this is included in the OpenTelementry set up.

 Explore Platform Notebooks to collaboratively design, test, document, and debug your integrations.